hipache/hipache/test/functional/README.md

 Setting up the test environment
 -------------------------------

 To run the tests, you need to be able to run Hipache on your machine.
 You also need Python 2.7 and a couple of Python dependencies.

+**Important:** all commands below must be run at the root of the project.

 First, install Hipache:

-    # at the root of the repository
     npm install

 Then, create a Python workspace to run the tests (we *highly* recommend you to install `virtualenv` and `virtualenvwrapper` for that purpose):

     # Note: you need at least Python 2.7
     # (Python 2.6 doesn't have tests discovery)